benjymous/annotations/sandman/sandman.04.md

 - #### Panel 3

   In the lower left corner there is an old clock on Lucifer's table.
-Exactly the same clock can be found in [issue 6](sandman.06.html) ("24 hours")on page 22, panel 1, also in the lower left corner.
+Exactly the same clock can be found in [Sandman #6](sandman.06.md) ("24 hours")on page 22, panel 1, also in the lower left corner.

 ### Page 14